The Neighbors: Income

 (4.6%), and some of the residents are also of English

 ancestry (4.4%), along with some Irish ancestry residents

 The most common language spoken in the Pleasant Grove City Center

-neighborhood is English, spoken by 96.7% of households.
-Some people also speak Spanish (2.2%).
+neighborhood is English, spoken by 97.2% of households.